 - History 559-560: Core seminar in Latin American and Caribbean history (6 credits); either semester of this two-semester course is required; both are recommended.

-Two 500-level reading seminars.
+Three 500-level reading seminars (enough to reach a total of 30 credits with all other requirements).
 One of these must be outside the student’s major area of interest (e.g., a non-U.S. course for a U.S. historian).

 One 600-level research seminar.